 Used vehicles are subject to full external and internal inspection on arrival in Australia unless they have been processed by department approved offshore treatment providers.

 Used vehicles processed by approved offshore treatment providers are subject to a reduced level of inspection on arrival in Australia, as contamination issues should have already been addressed in the country of export.

-Contact the local office at the port of arrival to arrange a vehicle inspection.
+local office at the port of arrival to arrange a vehicle inspection.
 They will provide you with more detailed information on the inspection process and required documentation.

 Approved offshore treatment providers

 Companies that meet audit and cleanliness standards can apply to the department for approval to clean and pre-inspect new or used vehicles offshore.
 The request for approval must clearly articulate the quality system the company has in place.
 The system must show an understanding of and compliance with the inspection and cleanliness standards and guides:

 Desk audits and offshore site audits of cleaning facilities are required as part of the assessment process for approval as an offshore treatment provider.